Epic Things to Do in Antigua, Guatemala – A Travel Guide

 Antigua is the occasion to treat yourself to a great hotel.
 There you’ll find a lot of small boutique hotels set in renovated colonial houses.
 There are also several good mid-range options as well as more budget-friendly hostels and hotels.
 Here are a few options:

-• Hotel Casa el Calvario – Set in a small colonial house, this hotel offer dorms as well as private rooms.
+- Hotel Casa el Calvario – Set in a small colonial house, this hotel offers dorms as well as private rooms.
 It’s one of the cheapest options in Antigua (10 US for the dorm and 20 US for a private room).
 They have a nice rooftop terrace from which you’ll see the volcanoes.
 They serve breakfast and the staff is super friendly.

 Like it?
-Save it for later – Epic things to do in Antigua Guatemala:
+Save it for later – Epic things to do in Antigua, Guatemala Travel Guide: